 Mindfulness of the breath.
 Focusing on and being attentive to each part of the in breath and the out breath.
 Consciously dropping attention on our thinking mind, to being fully attentive and focusing on this breath.
 Allowing this breath to fill the mind.
 Breath practice helps us to be free from reactivity which arises out of fear, anger, confusion and stress.
 When mindfulness of breathing is established, concentration of mind increases and a greater depth of awareness is possible, this facilitates seeing clearly into the nature of things or the nature of reality.
 Awareness of breathing offers a bridge between the mind/body relationships, and also allows clarity of our various states of mind.

 Silent Illumination (Shikantaza) Here we sit with a completely open all inclusive awareness of everything as it arises: Breath, thoughts, sounds, feelings, smell, sensations in the body, etc, anything and everything as it arises and passes away, moment to moment; Being fully present with ‘what is.
-Sometimes called ‘Choiceless awareness’’.
-Some people find it easier to start with the breath, and then once a certain calm is achieved, dropping the breath and just sit in the middle of your experience, completely open.
-Then when caught up in thoughts, simply return to ‘Just sitting’ – in open expansive non judgemental awareness; or alternatively can return to the breath again.
+Some people find it easier to start with the breath, and then once a certain calm is achieved, dropping the breath and just sit ‘as’ the experience, completely open.
+Then when caught in thoughts, simply notice and return to this ‘Just sitting’ – in open non judgmental awareness; or alternatively can return to the breath again.

 1) Meditate every day.
 Prioritise & Commit.
 Early morning is an ideal time to practice: it is quieter, your mind is not filled with the usual clutter, and there is less chance you will be disturbed.
 Make it a habit to get up half an hour earlier to meditate; but if you only have evenings or during the day times available, then sit then.
 At the beginning commit to sit at least 15 to 20 minutes each day, whatever amount of time that is achievable, and stick with that.
 Once the regular practice is established then you can then extend. .
 The value comes from continued actual daily practice.
 Daily participation is needed and a commitment to what is important.